FEBRUARY 2019 | VOL. 62 | NO. 2 | COMMUNICATIONS OF THE ACM 101

 method when analyzing individual agents in a large system

-is intractable.
 1 First, we define key probability distributions

 on population behavior.
 Second, we optimize each agent’s

 strategy in response to the population rather than individual